I-864 Affidavit of Support (2026): Income, Assets, Multipliers & Joint Sponsors

 • Wrong household size (which changes the income threshold).

-• Using old poverty guideline numbers instead of the current year table/calculator.
+• Using old poverty guideline numbers instead of the current year reference.

-• Not proving current income (tax returns alone may not show current income clearly).
+• Not proving current income (tax returns alone may not reflect current income).

 • Unclear joint sponsor plan (who is sponsoring which immigrant).